 The number of applications increased 27.5 percent from 2016 and nearly doubled from 2014, while approvals rose 15.4 percent from 2016.
 Robert Walters has relationships with universities across Japan and holds events to speak about hiring possibilities in bilingual markets to audiences that often include numerous foreigners.
 "Some of our consultants may not speak Japanese fluently, but you don't have to be able to in order to work here," Crew said, saying there are industries that do not necessarily require Japanese-language skills.
 She said many foreigners who want to work in Japan seem attracted to the country because of its unique culture, people and food.
-Crew encouraged non-Japanese people who are considering a future career in Japan to observe and think about what industries and businesses are developing in the country or are expanding into Japan.
-"It's quite important to do a lot of research on Japan before you actually commit to coming here," she said.
-She also advises them to educate themselves on how business is conducted in Japan.
-"What is done in one country, I've learned, is not necessarily done in another," Crew said.
+Crew encouraged non-Japanese people who are considering a future career in Japan to observe and think about what industries and businesses are developing in the country or are expanding into "It's quite important to do a lot of research on Japan before you actually commit to coming here," she said.
+She also advises them to educate themselves on how business is conducted in "What is done in one country, I've learned, is not necessarily done in another," Crew said.
 "At times you have to be careful to be innovative and express yourself while bearing in mind that there is a certain tradition in Japan."
 She has been encouraged that many of the candidates she has interviewed for positions at Robert Walters, including those who have attended universities in Japan, have expressed their desire to do something for the country.
 "They really want to be able to contribute to Japanese society and make it more globalized," she said.
-(Sponsored content) Keio courses in English equip global citizens Since its establishment in 1858, Keio University has been producing people with innovative minds and the leadership qualities needed to contribute to the development of Japan and be active on the global stage in all areas Consistently rated one of the top universities in Japan, Keio's degree programs
+Keio courses in English equip global citizens Since its establishment in 1858, Keio University has been producing people with innovative minds and the leadership qualities needed to contribute to the development of Japan and be active on the global Consistently rated one of the top universities in Japan, Keio's degree programs offered in English support students in cultivating awareness as global citizens and reflect its commitment to creating an international atmosphere on campus.

-(Sponsored content) Meiji program empowers cultural connections The English Track program at The School of Global Japanese Studies at Meiji University is an English-based bachelor's degree program that has been offering students from around the world the unique opportunity to explore a wide range of intellectual interests, improve their Japanese language ability and engage with Japanese society in a metropolitan envilearning goals.
-The student body consists of students from 24 countries, all of whom were brought together by a shared interest in Japan and a desire to learn.
-Interacting offered in English support students in cultivating awareness as global citizens and reflect its commitment to creating an international atmosphere on campus.
 Students with diverse interests and goals are able to choose from a wide variety of programs that best suit their needs.
 For undergraduate students, the Faculty of Policy Management and Faculty of Environment and Information Studies offer an all-English program - GIGA (Global Information and Governance Academic) Program.
 Additionally, the Faculty of Economics offers a four-year all-English economics program, PEARL (Programme in Economics for Alliances, Research and Leadership).
-For graduate students, nine of Keio's Graduate Schools, which include the Graduate School of Economics, Graduate Keio University throughout Keio University, in addition to English as a foreign language courses.
+For graduate students, nine of Keio's Graduate Schools, which include the Graduate School of Economics, Graduate School of Science and Technology and Law School, offer 14 degree programs in English.
+800 courses are now delivered in English throughout Keio University, in addition to English as a foreign language courses.
+The Global Interdisciplinary Courses (GIC) that were introduced in 2016, and which all students at Keio can of completion is awarded to those students who have acquired a set amount of credits for classes taken in English (or other foreign languages).
+There are two types of courses - Core Courses (fundamental subjects) and Research Courses (specialist subjects) with a total in excess of 500 courses offered.